smahm094/Class_Exercises/README.md

 # Class Exercise: Week-1

-This is a week-1 exercise of the graduate-level course: GNG5300 - Full Stack Software Developer
+This is a week-1 exercise of the graduate-level course: GNG5300 - Full Stack Software Development

 Problem Statement: